ideaguy3d/parkour-proto1/README.md

 Building this app for my of my friends from the Navy ^_^ / I just like building idea's.

 # I'm now using the app to practice implementing data structures and algorithms

+I'm simply using nodemon to see my output in a terminal